 For distance track students, admission requirements also include identification of sites/preceptors for medical nutrition therapy, foodservice management, and community supervised experiential learning (SEL), with signed preceptor agreements submitted at time of application.
-Admitted students are not permitted to change sites after contracts have been initiated by the Program Coordinator, unless the site/preceptor are no longer able to host the student for the selected SEL.
-Most experiences must be completed in person - below is information regarding each SEL experience and the in-person hours required.
+Admitted students are not permitted to change sites after contracts

 - Community Nutrition SEL (16 hours/week = 250 hours.
 125 hours required in person, up to 125 hours MAX allowed to be completed remote.) - Food Service Management SEL (16 hours/week = 250 hours.
-125 hours required in person, up to 125 hours MAX allowed to be completed remote.) - Community Nutrition and Food Service Management SEL must be scheduled the same semester and both experiences must span the entire semester. - Medical Nutrition Therapy SEL (32 hours/week = 500 hours must be completed in person.)
+125 hours required in person, up to 125 hours MAX allowed to be completed remote.) - Community Nutrition and Food Service Management SEL must be scheduled the same semester, and both experiences must span the entire semester. - Medical Nutrition Therapy SEL (32 hours/week = 500 hours must be completed in person.)
 At least 250 hours must be in an inpatient facility.
-Up to 250 hours can be completed in an outpatient setting. - Clinical Nutrition SEL must be scheduled the opposite semester as the Community and Food Service Management SEL.
+Up to 250 hours can be completed in an outpatient setting.
+At least 250 hours must be with an adult population. - Clinical Nutrition SEL must be scheduled the opposite semester as the Community and Food Service Management SEL.